Skip to main content

 How long does it take to set up Behest AI?

 Hours, not months.
 Sign up at behest.ai/dashboard, create a project, copy your API key, and point your frontend at your project URL.
 The entire AI backend — auth, CORS, PII scrubbing, prompt defense, rate limiting, memory, and observability — is live immediately.
-Compare that to months of engineering to build the same stack yourself.

 Does Behest require an SDK?

 No. Behest uses an OpenAI-compatible REST API.
 Any HTTP client works — fetch, axios, requests, curl, or any language that can make HTTP POST requests.
 There is no proprietary SDK to learn or maintain.
-If you can call a REST endpoint, you can use Behest.

 How does Behest handle PII?